andrew1007/mrfa-demo/article/part4.md

 ## Keystroke Benchmarks

-It's almost depressing how something as simple as an input box can be the worst user experience in an application.
-Keystrokes need to fire many times in sequence and the user is constantly interacting with it the entire way through.
-This is one of the key places where performance really matters.
+Something as simple as an input can be the worst user experience in an application.
+Keystrokes fire many times in sequence and gives constant user feedback during the process.
+Performance is important when users directly feel slowdowns.

-When looking at the complexity, the speed difference doesn't seem too bad for keystrokes.
-When the UI complexity is low, the speeds are essentially the same: 0.8ms vs 2.1 ms. Sure, it's twice as fast, but in reality a 2ms keystroke is fantastic performance
+When observing complexity, keystroke speed differences are negligible.
+Low complexity nets the similar speeds: 0.8ms vs 2.1 ms.

 ![localImage](./resources/pt4-fig-6.png)

 ![localImage](./resources/pt4-fig-5.png)

-The story changes completely as the app scales.
-By artificially scaling up the complexity to moderate, the designs that create useless rerenders rears its ugly head.
+The story changes when the app scales.
+Artificially scaling up complexity causes useless rerenders rears to rear its ugly head.
 Now it's 2.4 ms vs 119ms.

 ![localImage](./resources/pt4-fig-3.png)

 ![localImage](./resources/pt4-fig-4.png)

-Bumping it up to the highest complexity, where mounting slows to a crawl.
+Bumping it up to the highest complexity.
 The scaling difference cannot even be compared: 6ms vs 224ms.
 Keep in mind that this is *per* keystroke.
-The unoptimized app is virtually unusable.
+The un-optimized app is virtually unusable.

 ![localImage](./resources/pt4-fig-1.png)